carpentries-incubator/hpc-intro/_episodes/04-modules.md

 > ## Environment Variables
 >
-> These are modifyable named values that exist in your terminal environment.
+> Environment Variables are writable named variable that exist in your terminal environment.
->
 >
 > We can assign a variable named "FOO" with the value "bar" using the syntax.
 >